THE “FREE” NUTRITIONAL BALANCING PROGRAM

 8. Broths and soups.
-Bone broth is excellent, up to a cup daily.
+Avoid bone broth for now, due to high lead.
 Avoid meat broths, which tend to be toxic.
 Avoid soups, except for some thick vegetable soup on occasion.
 (See the reference about soups.)

 9. Juices.
 10 ounces of carrot juice daily or 1-2 ounces of wheat grass juice daily are okay.
 NO other juices.